express-rate-limit/express-rate-limit/readme.md

 > `function`

-A (sync/async) function that accepts the Express `request` and `response` objects that is called the on the request where a client has just exceeded their rate limit.
+A (sync/async) function that accepts the Express `req` and `res` objects that is called the on the request where a client has just exceeded their rate limit.

 This method was
 [deprecated in v6](https://github.com/express-rate-limit/express-rate-limit/releases/v6.0.0) -